 “I don’t want anything.” – Can you think of something sentimental for this person?
 If so, that’s a perfect fit!
 A runner-up is to make a donation in their name to a charity that helps a cause close to their heart.

 “Don’t spend your money on me!” – A phrase most often uttered by older, well-meaning relatives.
 Get this person something sentimental, such as a memento of time you’ve shared together.

 “Oh, I’m not sure…” – Grab this person a gift card from their favorite store and sleep soundly in the knowledge that you did your best.

-Rather than just handing them a gift in regular wrapping paper, turn it into an experience they will enjoy.
+Regardless of the gift you selected, forget boring wrapping paper—turn giving into an experience they will enjoy and remember.
 A few ideas from Reddit Gifts include:

-- Rather than just giving a gift card, hide a secret message in a Twilight book that sends him to the gift card code.
+- Write a secret message in a book that reveals a gift card code.

-- Or, sew the present into a giant stuffed animal—like one gifter did, making the recipient perform surgery on it to get it out.
+- Sew the present into a massive stuffed animal, making the recipient perform surgery to remove it.